Compact Bell inequalities for multipartite experiments

 where $a_i$ and $b_j$ are $\pm 1$.
-Thus the full correlation CHSH-type polytope rests in an $MN$ dimensional real space.
+Thus the full correlation CHSH-type polytope rests in an $MN$-dimensional real space.
 It has an inversion symmetry about the origin, no face of the polytope may cross the origin, the number of vertices is $2^{M+N-1}$.
-Its faces are defined by a {\em homogeneous} linear equation:
+Its faces are defined by a homogeneous linear equation:

-where $\alpha_{ij}$ are real coefficients, and for all vertices out of the face the left hand side must be strictly smaller than $1$.
-The associated Bell inequalities are tight CHSH-type Bell inequalities, if $MN$ linearly independent vertices satisfy the Eqs~(\ref{chshfacet}).
+where $\alpha_{ij}$ are real coefficients, and for all vertices not at the face the left-hand side must be strictly smaller than $1$.
+The associated Bell inequalities are tight CHSH-type ones if $MN$ linearly independent vertices satisfy Eq.~(\ref{chshfacet}).

-There are lots of Bell inequalities, some of them equivalent.
-Bell inequalities are equivalent if they can be transformed to each other by the following operations: \begin{itemize} \item changing the sign of variables: $X_i\rightarrow -X_i$, \item permuting the variables: $X_i\rightarrow \sigma(X)_i$, \item permuting the subscript of the variable: \\ $X_i\rightarrow X_{\sigma(i)}$, \end{itemize} where $X$ denotes a local realistic result for any party(e.g. $X_i=a_i$ or $X_i=b_i$).

-It is obvious that equivalent inequalities share properties, such as the maximal violation factors, the states violating them, and so on.
-It is enough to investigate one representative of an equivalence class of Bell inequalities.
-For example, in the $2\times 2$ case, the CHSH inequality is the only nontrivial one.
-In the $3\times3$ case, there is only one nontrivial new CH-type Bell inequality \cite{sliwa}.
-In the following, we consider equivalence classes of Bell inequalities.

-To illustrate our basic idea, for the sake of simplicity, let us consider the three parties case.
+To illustrate our basic idea and for the sake of simplicity, let us consider a three party case.
+For more parties the generalization is straightforward.
 Assume that the observers can choose between $K,M$ and $N$ binary local measurements, respectively.
-For more parties the generalization is straightforward.
+Let $\vec{a}=(a_1,a_2,\dots,a_K),\,\vec{b}=(b_1,b_2,\dots,b_M)$ and $\vec{c}=(c_1,c_2,\dots,c_N)$ be the vectors of the measurement outcomes of the three parties respectively.
+Similar to Eq.~(\ref{chshvertice}), the vertices of correlation polytope $\mathcal {F}_{KMN}$ are $\vec{a}\otimes\vec{b}\otimes\vec{c}$.
+The general equation of a face has the form of